Simple methods for joint pain relief

 Because water supports your joints, keeping them weightless, swimming is the perfect way to keep your joints mobile and build up muscle strength, which protects your joints from strain.
 It doesn't cut your risk of osteoporosis, or 'thinning' of the bones, (for that you need weight-bearing exercise) but for every other aspect of health, it ticks all the boxes!

-Supplements - do they help?
+Supplements for joints pain - do they help?

 Getting out into the garden in the sunshine can lift your mood and boost your vitamin D levels, guarding against osteoporosis.
 It's also great exercise and you can pick (and maybe eat) the healthy fruits of your labours!
 But many aches and pains are caused not by a single trauma but by repeated minor strains.
 To protect your joints: